-Both assessments are mandatory and the ICA will assess all areas of the EPA.
+Both assessments are mandatory, and the ICA will assess all areas of the EPA.

-The combination of these two assessment methods builds a cumulative picture of performance against the Standard.
+The combination of these two assessment methods builds a cumulative picture of performance against the standard.

-They require apprentices to demonstrate the application of knowledge, skills and behaviours in an integrated manner to deliver the required outcomes, enabling the Assessor to make an holistic judgement about how well the apprentice meets or exceeds the Standard.
+They require apprentices to demonstrate the application of knowledge, skills and behaviours in an integrated manner to deliver the required outcomes, enabling the assessor to make a holistic judgement about how well the apprentice meets or exceeds the standard.